Afsheen-Aziz/Student-Management-System-PHP/README.md

 ## License

 This project is developed for educational purposes.
 Feel free to use and modify for learning and non-commercial purposes.

+## Submission Notes

+This project is complete and ready for academic submission.
+All features are implemented and tested:

+- ✅ User authentication system
+- ✅ Complete CRUD operations for students
+- ✅ Modern responsive UI with dark/light themes
+- ✅ File upload functionality with error handling
+- ✅ Search and filtering capabilities
+- ✅ Activity logging system
+- ✅ Comprehensive error handling
+- ✅ Security measures (input sanitization, password hashing)

 ## Future Enhancements